UPDATED! This post on the brands with the best content marketing campaigns has been updated for 2020.

 - Use the transcript to to create a 2-3K word blog post

-- Once we publish that — it usually takes a week or so to turn around the blog post — we’ll make it into an Instagram Story post
+- Once you publish that, make it into an Instagram Story post

-- And, occasionally, if the subject warrants it, we'll create an infographic
+- If the subject warrants it, you can create an infographic

 So one Live video just turned into 13 pieces of content on five channels.

 But it wasn't enough just to create our own content; we wanted to help others learn from our successes and mistakes.
-So in addition to our blog (where we publish 6 posts per week, including updates of older articles) we offer:
+So in addition to our blog, we offer:

 - Marketing training

 - Content marketing training